Skip to main content

 To learn more about the current DI used for this tool refer to Appendix 3.

-The Scanlon-Monash Index of Social Cohesion (SMI) provides an overview in the five core domains of social cohesion: Belonging, Worth, Social Inclusion and Justice, Participation, and Acceptance and Rejection.
+The Scanlon Index of Social Cohesion (SI) provides an overview in the five core domains of social cohesion: Belonging, Worth, Social Inclusion and Justice, Participation, and Acceptance and Rejection.

-The search and filter function allows users to choose a Local Government Area and view its Scanlon-Monash Index (SMI) and Democracy Index (DI) scores.
+The search and filter function allows users to choose a Local Government Area and view its Scanlon Index (SI) and Democracy Index (DI) scores.
 These scores are each presented alongside the difference from the national mean.
 In addition, the section shows relevant socio-demographic information.

 Program Design Considerations